-What a crappy thing to do the players who have been part of the team because they are injured can’t be part of the team.
+What a crappy thing to do to the players who have been part of the team because they are injured and can’t be part of the team.

 Several forum participants quickly piped in that this is standard procedure.
 Players with no hope of getting any playing time will not accompany the team to the playoffs and such players have no need to stay in their dorm beyond the end of the school year.
 Saves money.
 Furthermore, any injured player is susceptible to being completely ignored by the coach after injury.
 For example, Forum_jedi noted (post 1918):

 My Freshman year I played at a JUCO in Texas.
 I broke my wrist in the second game of the season.
 The coach never spoke to me again.

 It came as no surprise when Wayne reported in early June (post 1921):

 [Leo] is going through the long slow rehab.